 Forrester Research defines the low-code development platform as the one that allows for the rapid development of the application with minimal hand-coding along with quick set up plus deployment.

 Although, not a lot of research has been carried out for this approach as of now, one analyst concluded that using the currently available low-code platform take only 2.5 hrs per function point as opposed to 10.6 hrs in Java and 15.5 hrs in C#.

 As an example of currently available low-code development tools, we have templates, widgets, plug-ins and libraries as they all help in saving time and minimize the requirement for hand coding.
 It’s been reported that low-code development platforms are trying to consolidate all these pieces.
-According to a recent blog post by Gottfried Sehringer, there are three basic elements of a low-code development platform, as given below:

 What does the Sehringer post say about low development platforms?